crisprss/crisprss/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-😄 I'm a CTFer@天枢Dubhe , interested in WEB Security But a noob
+😄 I was a CTFer@天枢Dubhe and now a CTFer@白泽Whitzard, interested in WEB Security But a noob

 🔭 I’m currently in Secsys of Fudan University.
    Worked as an intern at @chaitin.
 [Security Strategy Research Team] worked as an intern at @KeenLab [Web Security]

-🌱 I’m currently learning Windows Security and Java Security
+🌱 Bug hunting for Windows & Macos & Java web application

 📫 How to reach me: [https://crisprx.top](https://crisprx.top)